oxford-arc/arc-module-list/docs/source/modules.rst

 **Description**

-Ogg is a multimedia container format, and the native file and stream format for the Xiph.org multimedia codecs.
+Ogg is a multimedia container format, and the native file and stream format for the Xiph.orgmultimedia codecs.

-**URL**
+**More Information**

 https://xiph.org/ogg/

 **Available Versions**::

+    1.3.4-GCCcore-10.3.0
     1.3.4-GCCcore-10.2.0
     1.3.5-GCCcore-11.2.0
-    1.3.4-GCCcore-10.3.0

 libpciaccess